WenqinSHAO/rtt/docs/path_analysis.md

 ### Forward inclusion
-A straightforward way of detecting IFP changes in IP path sequences along side with Paris ID is to construct segments following a same IFP by adopting compatible IP path one by one, i.e. forward inclusion.
+A straightforward way of detecting IFP changes in IP path sequences along side with Paris ID is to construct segments following a same IFP by adopting compatible IP path one after one in the order of the path sequence, i.e. forward inclusion.
 Till the compatibility test failed, a new segment is started with a new IFP.
 The beginning of each resulted segment is then when IFP change happens.
 Here below the procedure in pseudo code:
 ```